azamb/docs-engineering-matrix/team.md

 #### Engineer 1

 - Actively demonstrates a positive attitude, learns from mistakes and does not place blame on others.
+- Understands organizational engineering strategy and how it applies to their role & team.
+- Works to represent self & team positively within the organization.

 #### Senior